- Clinical science

 - Severe attacks: triptans (e.g., sumatriptan) or ergotamine (do not combine these agents!)

-- Initial therapy if nausea/vomiting is present: antiemetics (e.g., prochlorperazine, chlorpromazine)
+- Initial therapy if nausea/vomiting is present: intravenous or intramuscular antiemetics (e.g., prochlorperazine, chlorpromazine)

 - Children: ibuprofen and family counseling